mt-mods/minislots/README.txt

 - it only calls a function provided in the machine's definition.
 This will be expanded-on in time.

-License: CC-By-NC-SA 4.0 (all parts, all files, all machines)

 Depends:  Minetest 0.4.17.1 or 5.0.0-dev, a corresponding minetest_game, and
 Dan Duncombe's currency mod (my fork, which has 50 Mg notes, https://gitlab.com/VanessaE/currency ).